revbayes/revbayes.github.io/tutorials/chromo/index.md

 the section {% ref clado_simple %}) and a second using a model with only anagenetic polyploidization (like the ChromEvol model described above).
 One could then calculate a Bayes factor to compare which model better explained the observed data.
-See the RevBayes tutorial {% page_ref model_selection_bayes_factors %} for more information on how to calculate Bayes factors in RevBayes.
+See the RevBayes tutorial {% page_ref model_selection_bayes_factors/bf_intro %} for more information on how to calculate Bayes factors in RevBayes.

 Another option in RevBayes is to use Bayesian model averaging.
 Out of